aws-samples/aws-eks-crac/README.md

 * https://github.com/aws-samples/cdk-eks-blueprints-patterns

 4. Set the environment variables that will be used in the subsequent steps:

+**NOTE:** The value used for setting AWS_REGION is extracted from IMDSv1.
+If you are not running on Cloud9/EC2 instance, replace the curl command with the name of the AWS region you use e.g. `eu-west-1`.

 ```
 export AWS_REGION="$(curl -s http://169.254.169.254/latest/meta-data/placement/availability-zone | sed 's/\(.*\)[a-z]/\1/')"
 export ACCOUNT_ID="$(aws sts get-caller-identity --output text --query Account)"